-“When I compare my path to my parents’, it’s been easy.
-Compared to those with no education, family or parental support, or to those who are handicapped physically or medically, I’m extremely privileged.
-I had chances to fail and be rejected but only because I received opportunity after opportunity.
-I have been blessed with an ability to do more, and be more.”
+“When I compare my path to my parents, I have had it easy.
+Compared to those with no education, family, or parental support, or those who are handicapped physically or medically, I’m incredibly privileged.
+I had chances to fail and be rejected, but only because I received opportunity after opportunity.
+I have been blessed with the ability to do more and be more.”

 – Jujhar Singh

-“You are wasting your time!” said the high school academic advisor, when Jujhar Singh made the University of Oxford his first choice.
+“You are wasting your time!” said the high school academic advisor when Jujhar Singh made the University of Oxford his first choice.
 Her view made him think again, but he was determined.
-The odds were unfavorable particularly because some teachers questioned his ability.
+The odds were unfavorable, particularly because some teachers questioned his ability.
 The school did not expect any of its students to go to Oxford or Cambridge.
-Maybe he was unduly influenced by Hollywood and Bollywood – he believed that with hard work, he could be the first.
+Maybe he was unduly influenced by Hollywood and Bollywood – he believed that he could be the first with hard work.

 Jujhar grew up in a rough neighborhood in Wolverhampton, England.
 Competitive sports, hip-hop music, and fast cars were the norm, as were drugs and violence.
-Since his early days, he regularly faced adversity – initially at school because he was studious and later because of his sport successes.
+Since his early days, he regularly faced adversity initially because he was studious and later because of his sport successes.
 He also endured racist comments and physical assaults.
-“I was five when my mother and I walked home past a park, when suddenly a large group of teenagers chased us and threw stones.
+“I was five when my mother and I walked home past a park when suddenly a large group of teenagers chased us and threw stones.
 They kept screaming ‘Paki’.
-We tried to get help from nearby houses but no doors opened.
-I remember less, the cuts and bruises on my mother’s face and the lack of help, than the anger in the eyes of those kids.”
+We tried to get help from nearby houses, but no doors opened.
+The lack of help and cuts and bruises on my mother’s face is not what I remember.
+But rather the anger in the eyes of those kids.”

-Jujhar’s love of movies, particularly in sci-fi and horror, sometimes helped him minimize the reality of violence in his own life, and sometimes served as an escape.
-The school day could bring challenges, but he always had the Fresh Prince of Bel-Air, and The Simpsons to rebuild his reserves of humor.
+Jujhar’s love of movies, particularly in sci-fi and horror, sometimes helped him minimize the reality of violence in his own life and occasionally served as an escape.
+The school day could bring challenges, but he always had the Fresh Prince of Bel-Air, and The Simpsons to rebuild his humor reserves.
 To this day, he is as funny as he is serious.

 Poverty was another challenge.
 “We already ate…right before you came home,” his parents would say reassuringly at dinnertime.
-But as he grew older he understood a different explanation.
+But as he grew older, he understood a different explanation.
 “I didn’t want them to know that I knew, as it would have broken their hearts.
-Things were complicated for my father, because many personal betrayals had caused my parents to lose all their savings twice.
+Things were complicated for my father because many personal betrayals had caused my parents to lose all their savings twice.
 Thankfully, my brother doesn’t remember sleeping in a cupboard drawer as a baby.
-My parents worked day and night to get us out of poverty and give us an education.
+My parents worked day and night to get us out of poverty and educate us.
 Their relentless work gave us a better start.”

 As a young boy, Jujhar’s teachers told him: “You’re not going to get anywhere.”
 His class made fun of him, and he was often on ‘time-out.’
 “I frequently found myself alone at the naughty table or in detention.”
 He found the will to focus on his own efforts, as his mother encouraged him to be brave and ignore unkindness, while his father pushed him to excel.

-He has always worn a turban as part of being a Sikh, and in defiance of the attacks that could result.
-“Every exceptional person I had met was completely different and I admired that.
+He has always worn a turban as part of being a Sikh and defying the attacks that could result.
+“Every exceptional person I had met was completely different, and I admired that.
 Wearing a turban was a non-spiritual way to stay different and not to conform.”
 Although he never gave in to the stares, insults, and attacks, the toughening-up did bring a less trusting nature.
-“Most of my closest friends were made outside of high school, but this also put me in dangerous situations.
-I’ve been threatened with knives on my heart, and with guns to my head but after a few incidents, the sense of danger evaporates.
-It may sound crazy, but I became desensitized; when I was forced to look down the barrel of a gun for the fifth or sixth time, it didn’t feel so serious.
+“Most of my closest friends were outside of school, which put me in dangerous situations.
+I’ve been threatened with knives on my heart and guns to my head.
+But after a few incidents, the sense of danger evaporates.
+It may sound crazy, but I became desensitized; after being forced to look down the barrel of a gun for the fifth or sixth time, it doesn’t feel so serious.
 However, it wasn’t all bad.
 I had plenty of fun along the way.
-I was playfully mischievous, and reveled in all the positive experiences that offset the negative ones.”
+I was playfully mischievous and reveled in all the positive experiences that offset the negative ones.”

 Jujhar’s early circumstances of poverty were regularly ridiculed; the stationery he used, the bag he carried, the clothes and shoes he wore, not having the latest goods, or having to go home for lunch instead of buying it.
-“Of course it bothered me, but it also gave me resolve to make my own money, and to become financially independent.”
-At 13, he began working at a market stall on the weekends, waking up at 5:00am to take a bus for an hour to buy goods and sell them at marked-up prices.
-At 16, he worked at a discount grocer on weekends and after school. “ I needed to save tens of thousands for university living costs so I worked hard for a year to get my hourly wage up from £2.00 to £2.50.”
+“Of course, it bothered me, but it also gave me resolve to make my own money and to become financially independent.”
+At 13, he began working at a market stall on the weekends, waking up at 5:00 am to take a bus for an hour to buy goods and sell them at marked-up prices.
+At 16, he worked at a discount grocer on weekends and after school. “ I needed to save tens of thousands for university living costs, so I worked hard for a year to get my hourly wage up from £2.00 to £2.50.”
 His mother’s tireless efforts inspired him.
-On the smallest budget, she excelled in cooking, and while being the main breadwinner, she maintained their home as if it were the greatest gift.
-Indeed his family life became a gift, because she taught him the self-love needed to embrace the world with all its joys and hardships.
+On the smallest budget, she excelled in cooking, and while being the primary breadwinner, she maintained their home as if it were the greatest gift.
+Indeed his family life became a gift because she taught him the self-love needed to embrace the world with all its joys and hardships.

 Trying to get into Oxford while working long hours was difficult.
 At school, he had to self-teach the Further Mathematics A-Level.
-“My teachers did everything they could for me, but there was no resource for focusing on two students.
-They told us to go and learn it for ourselves.
+“My teachers did everything they could for me, but there was no resource for focusing on two students for one class.
+They told us to go and learn for ourselves.
 So I did.”
 University was also demanding, as he had to work to keep himself there.
-“Student loans only go so far and I was too proud to ask for help.
-In hindsight, I didn’t give myself a chance to flourish and benefit fully from this wonderful opportunity.
+“Student loans only go so far, and I was too proud to ask for help.
+I didn’t give myself a chance to flourish and benefit fully from this wonderful opportunity in hindsight.
 I was studying and working full-time, but I still made time for sports.
 I was obsessed with competition.”

-He was brutally reminded of his childhood, following the London attacks in 2005.
-Two white men attacked him from behind at London Bridge station, during the evening peak rush hour.
-As he fought one off and held him down, he saw the other pull out a knife.
+A brutal reminder of his childhood came following the London attacks in 2005.
+Two white men attacked him from behind at London Bridge station during the evening peak rush hour.
+As he fought one and held him down, he saw the other pull out a knife.
 Another group of white men approached, and Jujhar braced himself for the worst.
 But this group had come to help – to defend him from the attackers.
 Jujhar experienced compassion from an unexpected place.

 “It was the best thing to have happened to me, a strong reminder of my privilege.
 I realized that being financially independent was not enough and that I had to seize life and do more.
 It took me too many years to work this out.”

-Although the racism, the abuse, and the alienation continued through his adult life, in that one incident, Jujhar had seen both the best and worst of humanity.
+The racism, abuse, and alienation continued throughout his adult life.
+But in that one incident, Jujhar had seen both the best and worst of humanity.
 He came away realizing that he could help spare future generations from prejudice in any form.
 “Sikhi teaches me about how to realize equality and equity for all.
-I just don’t accept prejudice of any kind for any human.
-None of it exists when we’re born so its eradication from society is required, and possible.”
+I don’t accept prejudice of any kind for any human.
+None of it exists when we’re born, so its eradication from society is required, and possible.”

-“I’m far from perfect and I make many mistakes.
-I have done things I know I shouldn’t have.
-I learn from a multitude of daily failures by making small improvements with each passing moment.
+“I’m far from perfect, and I make many mistakes.
+I have done things I know I shouldn’t have, but I try to learn from many daily failures by making small improvements with each passing moment.
 Sikhi has shown me the way to self-reflect, develop and achieve more through compounded progression.
-I’ve sacrificed many relationships, both family and friends, in order to invest time that would allow me to give back.
+I’ve sacrificed many relationships, both family and friends, to invest time that would allow me to give back.
 It has sometimes been a solitary and painful journey but also extremely rewarding.
 Waheguru looked out for me every step of the way.”

-Lacking a career role model or a strong support system, Jujhar was blessed with strong and supportive parents, and passionate interests in music, story-telling and faith.
-He realized that people need support to achieve their potential.
+Lacking a career role model or a robust support system, Jujhar was blessed with strong and supportive parents and passionate interests in music, story-telling, and faith.
+He realized that people need assistance to achieve their potential.
 His achievements paved the way for personal growth and success – he is a family man now, enjoying work that fascinates him (see board profile).
-As he gives back to his community, Jujhar is determined to contribute to bettering society through Sikhi Alpha.
+As he gives back to his community, Jujhar is determined to better society through Sikhi Alpha.

 – Jujhar Singh